When Economies Turn Inward

 These developments do not point to the end of global trade.
 They indicate a more selective and conditional approach to openness, shaped by strategic considerations rather than market access alone.

-Supply chains are being redesigned with political risk as a core variable.
-Export controls on strategic materials, particularly those essential for energy transition technologies, illustrate how state decisions now shape industrial viability.
-Companies respond by shortening supply lines, diversifying suppliers and accepting higher operating costs in exchange for continuity.
-Redundancy is now understood as a form of risk insurance.
+Supply chains are being redesigned with political risk as a core variable, and the consequences of ignoring that variable are no longer theoretical.In May 2025, Ford shut down its Chicago assembly plant for three weeks after China imposed export controls on rare earth materials in response to escalating trade tensions.The shortage was not of finished goods or components, but of high-powered magnets, an input so specific and so concentrated in a single country's supply that no contingency had been prepared.
+Export controls on strategic materials, particularly those essential for energy transition technologies, now illustrate how a single state decision can halt industrial production on another continent.
+Companies are responding by shortening supply lines, diversifying suppliers and accepting higher operating costs in exchange for continuity.
+Redundancy is now understood as a form of risk insurance, not over-engineering.

-Economic nationalism does not eliminate international cooperation.
-Trade agreements continue to progress, including large-scale arrangements such as the EU–Mercosur framework.
-But these agreements are negotiated with safeguards, adjustment mechanisms and domestic protection measures built in from the outset.
-Openness now operates within boundaries defined by strategic priorities.
+Economic nationalism does not eliminate international cooperation, but it changes its character.
+Trade agreements continue to progress, including large-scale arrangements such as the EU-Mercosur framework.
+These agreements are now negotiated with safeguards and adjustment mechanisms built in from the outset.
+Openness operates within boundaries that did not previously exist, and those boundaries are being drawn by strategic priorities, not market logic alone.

 The current trajectory reflects a broader reassessment of how economies function in an environment marked by geopolitical rivalry, resource competition and systemic risk.